-Post-retirement: Sex-distinct RP-2014 Blue Collar Healthy Annuitant Mortality Table, set forward two years for females, generationally using Scale MP-2015 members are based on the United States Department of Commerce Daily Treasury Yield Curve Rates for durations between 5 and 30 years; interest rate is based on the expected lifetime of the members at the time they retire.
+Post-retirement: Sex-distinct RP-2014 Blue Collar Healthy Annuitant Mortality Table, set forward two years for females, members are based on the United States Department of Commerce Daily Treasury Yield Curve Rates for durations between 5 and 30 years; interest rate is based on the expected lifetime of the members at the time they retire.
 Interest is only paid on DROP account balances as of September 1, 2017.